TheArturthur/CoppermindScraper/Cosmere/Navani's notebook.md

 Archers during the Weeping.

 ### Ship Designs
+ by  Kelley Harris  Ship designs
 Too fanciful, ha?
 Ask Rushu how to keep the mast from ripping off Jasnah's favorite

 ### Vambrace
+ by  Kelley Harris  Vambrace
 Touch the gems in the correct combination to release a shock from the front nodes that will incapacitate an attacker